pPrecel/W2S-WebClasifier/website/README.md

 # Please god forgive me...

-This website was only create because of development purposes.
+This website was only create because of development purposes (and to have some fun).
 Please ignore this folder...
 Sadly I'm not a front-developer :C